newatoms/beta/projects/collaborating-helps-understand/post.md

 ![An old photograph Tripp and Bowen on a bicycle](https://i.imgur.com/WFGVZKp.jpg) *The armless [Charles B. Tripp](https://en.wikipedia.org/wiki/Charles_B._Tripp), and legless [Eli Bowen](https://en.wikipedia.org/wiki/Eli_Bowen), riding a tandem.*

-Everyone who starts a company is very concerned with hiring the right talent.
-Venture funding backed startups pay insane salaries for talent with impressive CVs and proven track records.
-Yet Google’s internal research into this has shown the best performing teams were not those made out of the brightest individuals.
+Hiring the right talent is a top concern for every startup.
+The best résumés and track records will provide for some [insane salaries](http://www.indeed.com/salary/q-Software-Engineer-l-Silicon-Valley,-CA.html) to try and get the most productive teams.
+Yet internal research by Google into what makes great teams has shown this doesn’t work: the best performing teams were not those made out of the brightest individuals.

 So what makes the best teams?